 Some patients who tested positive for COVID-19 may no longer need to be in isolation.

-In area counties, Becker County had one additional death, Hubbard County none, Otter Tail County four and Todd County two from Jan.
-6-12.
-The people were in the 45-99 years old age ranges, according to MDH.
+In area counties, Becker County had four additional deaths, Hubbard County none, Otter Tail County four and Todd County one from Dec.
+30-Jan.
+5. The people were in the 75-99 years old age ranges, according to MDH.

-As of Jan.
-7, the MDH list of schools with five or more cases of COVID-19 over a two-week period in students or staff who were in the building while infectious includes the following area county schools: Detroit Lakes Middle; Detroit Lakes Senior High; Century Middle School Within A School in Park Rapids; Park Rapids Senior High; Battle Lake Elementary; Heart of the Lake Elementary in Perham; Hillcrest Lutheran Academy in Fergus Falls; Kennedy Middle School in Fergus Falls; Parkers Prairie Elementary; Perham Senior High; Staples-Motley Senior High; Menahga Elementary; Menahga High School.
+As of Dec.
+31, the MDH list of schools with five or more cases of COVID-19 over a two-week period in students or staff who were in the building while infectious includes the following area county schools: Detroit Lakes Middle; Detroit Lakes Senior High; Frazee Secondary; Roosevelt Elementary in Detroit Lakes; Rossman Elementary in Detroit Lakes; Century Middle School Within A School in Park Rapids; Park Rapids Senior High; Battle Lake Elementary; Heart of the Lake Elementary in Perham; Hillcrest Lutheran Academy in Fergus Falls; Kennedy High School in Fergus Falls; Kennedy Middle School in Fergus Falls; Parkers Prairie Elementary; Perham Senior High; Underwood Elementary; Underwood Secondary; Browerville Secondary; Staples-Motley Senior High; Menahga Elementary; Menahga High School; Wadena-Deer Creek Senior High.

 If you have a student at one of these schools, you would have received communication from the school if your student needed to quarantine based on being a close contact.